this-vijay/this-vijay.github.io/research.md

 {% include header.html %}

-I was an Assistant Professor at <a href="http://www.cmi.ac.in">Chennai Mathematical Institute</a> from  May 2016 to May 2018.
+I was an Assistant Professor at <a href="http://www.cmi.ac.in">Chennai Mathematical Institute</a> from  May 2016 to March 2020.
 Prior to that I did Postdocs at TIFR Bombay and at CMI.
 I received my PhD in October 2013 from <a href="http://math.rutgers.edu">Rutgers University</a> under the supervision of <a href="http://math.rutgers.edu/~asbuch">Anders Buch</a>.
 I am primarily interested in Schubert calculus and algebraic combinatorics.
 In particular, I study the K-theory, equivariant cohomology, and quantum cohomology of Grassmannians and their generalizations.